 There are some Carmel divorces that are accomplished amicably without mediation, while others continue on for years due to disagreement between the parties, unrealistic expectations by one or both of the parties, due to different valuations of homes or businesses completed by the experts retained by the parties, or a variety of other issues.
 Halcomb Singler is to guide its clients through the divorce process regardless of whether their case takes sixty (60) days to resolve, six (6) years to resolve, or anywhere in between.

 If you are interested in meeting with one of our Carmel attorneys to discuss divorce representation please feel free to contact our office at (317) 575-8222 or click here.
 Halcomb Singler does charge a reasonable flat fee to speak to a divorce attorney for one hour of $200.00, which will be applied to your retainer fee in the event you hire Halcomb Singler for your divorce case.
 At that meeting you will speak with an attorney privately to discuss your situation, ask questions and get an explanation of the divorce process in Indiana.
 When you decide that you would like to retain the services of Halcomb Singler, LLP, you will be quoted an initial retainer fee and asked to sign an engagement letter.
 However, there is certainly no requirement that you retain the services of Halcomb Singler after your initial meeting with one of our attorneys.
-In the event you do decide to retain our attorney for your Carmel divorce, the $200.00 paid for your initial consultation will be credited to your account.

 To obtain further information regarding divorce and family law issues in Indiana, click the links below.
 However, remember that this is general information and does not substitute for the advice of a qualified Carmel Divorce Attorney: